des4maisons/til/til.md

 # docker, docker-compose, cgroups, lxc

+* You can even avoid installing nsenter on the host by running it in docker:

+    ```
+    docker run -it --rm --privileged --pid=host debian nsenter
+    ```
 * [`nsenter`](https://manpages.debian.org/jessie/util-linux/nsenter.1.en.html)
     is a tool that lets you enter the namespace of a container while still having access to utilities installed on the host.